Accent (sociolinguistics): Being understood

-Many teachers of, for example, English as a second language neglect to teach speech/pronunciation.
+Many teachers of English as a second language for example neglect teaching speech and pronunciation.
 Many adult and near-adult learners of second languages have unintelligible speech patterns that may interfere with their education, profession, and social interactions.
 Pronunciation in a second or foreign language involves more than the correct articulation of individual sounds.
 It involves producing a wide range of complex and subtle distinctions which relate sound to meaning at several levels.

 Teaching of speech/pronunciation is neglected in part because of the following myths: